rachidcalazans/chid/README.md

 * `work create` - Create a new workstation.
 Chid will ask for a name to set the new workstation and after that will list all **applications** available on your system to chosse witch one you wanna add
-* `work destroy` - Chid will ask which workstation you want to destroy and it will destroy it after choose
+* `work destroy` - Chid will ask which workstation you want to destroy and chid will destroy it after choose
 * `work open` - Open a specific workstation.
 Chid will list all workstations to choose one of them to open all applications
 * `work open [workstation_name]` - Open a specific workstation without choose from a list.
-Eg.: `work open home` - It will open all applications inside the **home** workstation
+Eg.: `work open base` - It will open all applications inside the **base** workstation

 ![](http://g.recordit.co/WFqNuxORRd.gif)